Nero Claudius Drusus: Name

 Lindsay Powell believes that Drusus personally (despite his young age) may have changed his name directly after his father's death to preserve and honor his memory.
-In his opinion another motivation for the boy may have been the meaning of the name Nero, which in ancient Sabine (the language of the people which the Claudii descended from) meant "strong" or "valiant", a fitting name for a boy from such a distinguished clan.
+In his opinion, another motivation for the boy may have been the meaning of the name Nero, which in ancient Sabine (the language of the people from whom the Claudii descended) meant "strong" or "valiant", a fitting name for a boy from such a distinguished clan.